MolSSI-Education/python_scripting_cms/_episodes/09-git.md

 > the terminal to get our local copy onto GitHub (our online repository).
 That is what is meant by "push an existing repository from the command line."
 {: .callout}

 Before we follow these directions, let’s look at a few things.
 When you want to be able to put the code that is on your computer (your local repo) into an online in a repository, you have to add what git calls remotes to your local repository.
+Think of remotes like roads; if there is a road between two places you can travel between them.
+If there is a remote between two repos, information can travel between them.

 Currently, our repository has no remotes.
 You can see this by typing
 ~~~
 $ git remote -v
 ~~~